How Covid-19 has affected the L&D world

 Here at Digits, we are proud to have been supporting our clients with virtual working solutions since before this began.
 We are not just an LMS provider, offering L&D advice and support is at the heart of what we do.

-Get in touch to find out how we can help you and your workforce adapt through this change with a virtual working solution.
+Click here to find out how we can help you and your workforce return to work safely